brycewray/eleventy_solo/src/posts/2020/04/different-modes-different-code.md

 **In plainer language**&nbsp;.&nbsp;.&nbsp;.

-Here's how I handled this page, since it has no images.
+Here's how I handled this page, since it had no images at the time I originally issued this post.
 I named it `different-modes-different-code.md` and left it in the top level of the Gatsby repo directory `/src/pages/posts/2019/04/`, thus producing a final path---as on this site---of `/posts/2019/04/different-modes-different-code/`.

 **But**&nbsp;.&nbsp;.&nbsp;.